 When birth is in their control and they have open conversations with their birth team, they are not left with "what if" questions.
 Even if birth takes unexpected directions, they still feel fulfilled with their birth because they know they did what was necessary for the birth outcome they envisioned.
 When parents are not left with unanswered questions, they are able to put all their attention and focus on their newborn and family and not wrestle with disappointment.
 This is always better for babies!

-Those are just 3 reasons that we believe natural birth is better for babies.
+Those are just 3 reasons that I believe natural birth is better for babies.
 Want to learn more?
 Visit our site to learn how we support parents who are choosing natural birth at NaturalBirthCompass.com.

 CONNECT WITH US